SCSLWorkshop/SCSLWorkshop.github.io/_pages/call.md

 *   Acceptance Notification: March XX '25 (Anywhere on Earth)
 <!-- *   Camera-Ready Deadline for Accepted Submissions: `TBD` -->

+# Reviewing Process

+1. **Peer-Review Process:** All submissions to the workshop undergo a double-blind peer-review process, ensuring impartiality and anonymity for both authors and reviewers.
+TODO: Are submissions uploaded on OpenReview?
+Do we have a public discussion?
+Senior reviewers?
+2. **Selection Criteria:** Submissions will be evaluated on the following criteria:
+   * Novelty
+   * Technical Quality
+   * Relevance to the Workshop Theme
+   * Clarity and Presentation
+3. **Reviewer Guidelines:** We will essentially follow the same guidelines for our reviewers as those used by the main conference, as outlined [here](https://iclr.cc/Conferences/2025/ReviewerGuide).
+4. **Reviewers:** We will issue a call to recruit reviewers who are experts in the relevant fields and the specific focus area of the workshop.
+Here \[TODO: Google form\] is a draft of our call-for-reviewers form.
+We plan to leverage social media, along with our personal networks, to publicly promote the form.
+In case of emergency, if we cannot recruit enough reviewers through this process, we have already spoken to several graduate students from the University of Maryland and Sharif University, as well as some senior researchers in the field.
+Including these contacts and the core organizing team, we already have over 20 reviewers available to assist.
+5. **Review outcomes:** We will have meta-reviewers, who are more senior researchers, responsible for summarizing the reviews and making final decisions.
+Submissions will be categorized as:
+   * Accepted
+   * Minor Revisions Required \[TODO: Do we want this?\]
+   * Rejected
+6. **Revisions?** TODO: Do we want this?
+7. **Post-Review:** Accepted papers will be presented during the workshop either as oral presentations or poster sessions, depending on \[TODO: Our criteria for oral\].

 ## Submission Details

 To ensure your submission is considered, please adhere to the following guidelines: